margaretmf/margaretmf.github.io/readinglist.md

 * Popular Lyric Writing: 10 Steps to Effective Storytelling by Andrea Stolpe
 * Nashville Songwriter: The Inside Stories Behind Country Music's Greatest Hits
 * Cherokee Myths and Legends: Thirty Tales Retold by Terry L. Norton
-* Pop Sonnets: Shakespearean Spins on Your Favorite Songs by Erik Didriksen
 * The 30-Day Lyric Writing Challenge: Transform Your Lyric Writing Skills in Only 30 Days (The Song Foundry 30-Day Challenges) by Ed Bell
 * The Art of Songwriting by Ed Bell
 * Great Songwriting Techniques by Jack Perricone